OxfordTechnicalSolutions/oxts_ros2_driver/README.md

 A ROS2 driver which allows an OxTS INS to interact with a wider ROS network.
 Where ROS is mentioned in this document, this is in reference to ROS2.
 References to ROS1 will be explicit.

-The ROS driver has been built with ROS release Galactic Geochelone.
+The ROS driver has been built with ROS release Humble Hawksbill (Beta)

 ## Build from source

 Dependencies:

-- ROS2 (Galactic Geochelone).
-(See [here](https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Debians.html) for an installation guide.)
+- ROS2 (Humble Hawksbill).
+(See [here](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) for an installation guide)

 ```bash
 sudo apt install doxygen